neuroinformatics-unit/NeuroBlueprint/docs/source/specification.md

 * Data within the `rawdata` folder *must* be hierarchically structured into `subject/session/datatype` levels.
 Each level *must* contain at least one folder corresponding to the next (lower) level.

-* The `subject/session/datatype` folder structure within `derivatives` *should* match that of `rawdata` whenever possible.

 * `subject` and `session` folder names *must* consist of key-value pairs separated by underscores, withous spaces e.g. `sub-001_id-5645332`.

 * `datatype` folder names *must* be one of the following : `ephys`, `behav`, `funcimg`, `histology`.

 * If collected, `ephys`, `behav`, `funcimg` *must* be placed under the `session` level.
 If collected, `histology` *must* be placed under the `subject` level.

 Below we describe each level of the `rawdata` folder hierarchy in more detail.
+Though we impose no absolute requirements for the folder structure within `derivatives`, it *should* match the hierarchy in `rawdata` whenever possible.

 ### Subject